DEI Resources for Faculty and Staff

 ODEI is happy to coordinate a training with College or University experts on the following topics.
 There is training available for individuals or groups of all sizes.
 Please feel free to call or email the office to determine which training would best address your needs.

 - Cross-cultural engagement

 - MSU‘s anti-discrimination policies

 Resources for inclusive Classrooms and Offices

 Inclusive Excellence can be reinforced or eroded with every interaction.
-ODP is happy to work with faculty to review syllabi and classroom materials for inclusive language, diverse perspectives, compliance with MSU holiday and anti-discrimination policies etc. Please contact the office to take advantage of this service.
+ODEI is happy to work with faculty to review syllabi and classroom materials for inclusive language, diverse perspectives, compliance with MSU holiday and anti-discrimination policies etc. Please contact the office to take advantage of this service.

 Academic Advancement network page of resources for Difficult Dialogues in the Classroom that includes internal and external information on this topic.

 Inclusive teaching resources from MSU Libraries

 Glossary of terms used by LGBTQ Communities and their Allies.